swapecoevo/eeb5300finalproject/README.md

 #eeb5300finalproject

 <h1>Overview and Motivation:</h1>
 Treehoppers are insects that have evolved intricate, three-dimensional helmets that are not seen in any other related insects.
 These helmets are produced from what is normally a flat, single layer of epithelium in the body wall called the pronotum.
-Fisher et al. (2020) found that these helmets are produced from the expression of wing genes in the pronotum in the fifth instar of the treehopper <i>Entylia carinata<i>, an expression pattern that was not seen in the fifth instar of the related leafhopper <i>Homalodisca vitripennis<i>.
+Fisher et al. (2020) found that these helmets are produced from the expression of wing genes in the pronotum in the fifth instar of the treehopper <i>Entylia carinata</i>, an expression pattern that was not seen in the fifth instar of the related leafhopper <i>Homalodisca vitripennis</i>.

 <img width="894" alt="image" src="https://user-images.githubusercontent.com/44265751/117326216-73089300-ae5f-11eb-941e-df9a2bbe4cad.png">